 Local guide · Kinshasa

-A good proposal is not an accumulation of words.
-It is one clear format, one readable moment, and a real outing people can picture without effort.
+A good proposal is not a long speech.
+It is one simple idea, one clear moment, and a real date the other person can picture without effort.

 Three ways to suggest a real date without making the message heavy.